yothere has a small vocabulary. Learn these words and the rest of the docs read easily.

 Runner

 The runner is the headless advance engine.
-It is the background service that actually moves the fleet forward.
 It runs a loop, one tick roughly every 30 seconds, and on each tick it:

 - Reaps finished worker subprocesses.